shadowed1/Aurora/README.md

 ### Changelog:
 0.01: `Release` <br>
 0.02: `Removed .bashrc file and added append capability.
-Addedd check to make sure not to install anywhere but Borealis.
+Added check to make sure not to install anywhere but Borealis.
 Added uninstall and reinstall commands.
+Thanks to Saragon for the suggestions and teachimg me more about .bashrc.
-Broke dbus logic but significantly cleaned up scripts.`
+To do: Broke dbus logic but significantly cleaned up scripts.`<br>

 ### Acknowledgments
 - Saragon making great suggestions like using .bashrc, improving readme, finding bugs, and working on making Steam shortcuts a reality: https://github.com/Saragon4005